 - a short duration of BAT may make the first use of Xtandi last longer.

 Both of those hypotheses should be tested in larger trials.
 It also brings into question whether PSA reduction should be used as an endpoint.
+PSMA PET/CT may be a better indicator of early progression on BAT (see this link).
 There is still no clue as to why only 31% respond.

 In the TRANSFORMER RCT, 195 chemo-naive mCRPC men who failed therapy with Zytiga were randomized to receive either BAT or Xtandi.
+Everyone crossed over to the therapy they didn't previously get.
 With up to 2 years of follow-up:

-- There were no significant differences in the time to clinical or radiographic progression, reduction in PSA by ≥ 50%, or overall survival
+- Comparing BAT to Xtandi (before crossover), there were no significant differences in the time to clinical or radiographic progression (5.7 months in both groups) or reduction in PSA by ≥ 50% "PSA50" (28% and 25%)

-- However, those who went from Zytiga -> BAT -> Xtandi survived 37 months vs 29 months for those who went from Zytiga -> Xtandi
+- Those who went from Zytiga -> BAT -> Xtandi survived 37 months vs 29 months for those who went from Zytiga -> Xtandi (not significantly different)

 - BAT improved patient-evaluated quality of life